reidzansm/SEB_Questions/README.md

-## Question 2
+**Question 2:**
-How many individual boxes are required inside your single shiny gold box?
+How many individual boxes are required inside the single shiny gold box?

 ```
 6683 individual boxes are required inside the single shiny gold box.